nodejs/TSC/Moderation-Policy.md

 Requesting Moderation of a Post can be accomplished in one of five ways:

-* Private communication between the individuals involved,
-* Via the `report@io.js` email address,
+* Via the `report@node.js` email address,
 * Via private email to individual TSC members,
 * Via a new Post in the same thread as the Post being requested for Moderation, or
 * Via a new Post in the private nodejs/moderation repository.
+* Private communication between the individuals involved,

-Use of the `report@io.js` email address, or private email to individual TSC members, is appropriate when the individual requesting the Moderation does not feel comfortable directly or publicly making the request.
-All emails sent to the `report@io.js` address are currently forwarded to all members of the TSC. [[ED NOTE: This has not yet been set up]]
+Use of the `report@node.js` email address, or private email to individual TSC members, is appropriate when the individual requesting the Moderation does not feel comfortable directly or publicly making the request.
+All emails sent to the `report@node.js` address are currently forwarded to all members of the TSC. [[ED NOTE: This has not yet been set up]]

 Requests should contain as much information and context as possible, including the URL and a screenshot of the Post in question.
 Screenshots may be modified to obscure obscene or offensive content.